Skip to sub navigation Skip to main content

 We will break down the objectives in the strategy by creating a separate action plan of activities.
 The action plan will be set out into short, medium and long term activities, outlining what skills provision we currently have in the district, with associated actions on what we commit to undertake collaboratively.
 The action plan is designed to provide flexibility, so our local skills offer is able to respond and adapt to new challenges and take advantage of resources and opportunities that become available over the lifetime of the strategy.

-We will also send out 'skills needs surveys' to businesses, towards the end of each term.
-This will help shape our priorities to focus on for the next term.
+We will also capture intelligence from 'skills needs surveys' that partners send to businesses towards the end of each term, which will help shape our priorities to focus on for the next term.
 The data in the 'Annex of Indicators' part of the plan will be revisited and celebrated if an improvement has been made.
 We will also collate case studies from businesses and residents that have been impacted positively from the action plan of activities.

 Managing the delivery plan – Ashfield’s Education and Skills Partnerships